Configure and start the failback operation:

-• At the recovery site, go to the Protected Domains tab and open the More menu.
+2. Go to the Protected Domains screen and open the More menu.

-• Follow the guided steps of the dialog window to configure failback of the VMs to the original protected site.
+1. Follow the guided steps of the dialog window to configure failback (of either type) to the primary site.

 • If the information is correct, click the Next button.

-• Make selections from the drop-down menus to specify recovery settings of the primary site, including: datacenter, cluster, resource pool, and datastore.
+• Make selections from the drop-down menus to specify recovery settings of the primary site, including: Failback Cluster, Resource Pool, VM Folder, and Datastore.

 • Click the Next button.